 The business project is likely to involve case study research, external interviewing or sourcing of data in the professional environment, or other techniques covered in the Stage 2 Market Research module.
 The presentation of the Business Project is designed to provide a firm and secure demonstration of the achievement of the required Honours degree academic standards.

-Students are required to achieve a minimum of Grade C3 at honours level in two subjects and four D3s in ordinarily level subjects (to include Maths and a language).
+Students are required to achieve a minimum of Grade H5 at higher level in two subjects and four O6s in ordinary level subjects (to include Maths and a language).
 Mature applicants are welcome and do not need to meet these requirements.

 English language level equivalent to 6.0 IELTS or equivalent score for students where English is not the applicants mother tongue